 A Thailand family holiday will create memories that will last a lifetime.
-Tropical beaches, lush jungles, rugged mountains and friendly locals all make Thailand kid-friendly.
+Tropical beaches, lush jungles, rugged mountains and friendly locals all make Thailand a very kid-friendly destination.
 Adults will surely love the famous Thai foods such as Pad Thai and the delicious Thai curries.
-But finding kid-friendly food in Thailand may prove to be a bit more difficult.
+But finding Thai food for picky eaters on your family vacation may prove to be a bit more difficult.

 We have taken our kids to countries with challenging cuisine before, but we’ve always been able to find a way to feed them properly.
-Our daughter is not a picky eater, but our son was going through quite a picky-eater phase while we were in Thailand and refused to eat rice.
-Given this, Thailand could possibly be the hardest country yet to feed our kids enough healthy food.
+Our daughter is not a picky eater, but our during our first family trip to Thailand, our 3-year old son was a very a picky-eater and refused to eat rice (he was slightly better when we returned 5 years later).
+Given this, we found it really difficult to find food for a picky eater in Thailand, especially healthy food.

 This post contains compensated links.

-Here’s how we found kid-friendly food in Thailand during our recent 30-day trip to Thailand:
+Here’s how we found kid-friendly food in Thailand during our recent 30-day family trip to Thailand:

 A few months before our family trip to Thailand, we started cooking Asian food for the kids, with a focus on the popular Thai foods.
 We cooked at least one non-spicy Thai food a week from our favorite Asian slow cooker book; typically something we thought our kids would enjoy, like Cashew Chicken or Pad Thai.